-The PRF kernel specification of clause 10, for the purpose of implementing finite field arithmetic, sometimes interprets byte arrays as representing elements of an extension of the field 𝐺𝐹(28).
+The PRF kernel specification of clause 11, for the purpose of implementing finite field arithmetic, sometimes interprets byte arrays as representing elements of an extension of the field 𝐺𝐹(28).
 All details of how to perform these operations are provided in said clause.

 Conversions from arrays of smaller domains into arrays of larger domains (and vice versa) are not done in a consistent way.
-Both Little Endianness and Big Endianness are used throughout this specification.
+Both Little Endianness and Big Endianness are used throughout the present document.
 This is due to being backwards compatible with the existing 3GPP protocols, as well as keeping the order for externally defined algorithms.
 The specification aims to be very explicit about the bits and bytes ordering.

 If byte array operands to the ⊕ operation are of different lengths, the shorter one shall be appended to the right, via the above defined || operation, by as many zero-valued bytes as needed to make the lengths equal, and the result of the operation shall then be interpreted as having the size of the larger operand.